What is a Special Use Permit?

 Commercial Filming and Photography

-Permits are necessary for all commercial filming and still photography.
-Guidelines and other information, including a link to download the permit application may be found at our Commercial Filming and Photography page.
+Permits are necessary for all commercial filming, and under certain circumstances for commercial still photography.
+Guidelines and other information may be found at our Commercial Filming and Photography page.

 Bryce Canyon will provide a spectacular backdrop for your wedding.
 Locations are restricted and a permit application, as well as other information, is available at our Getting Married at Bryce Canyon page.